droppedcode/typedoc-plugin-copy-assets/README.md

 ## The output path

 The output will be determined from the settings of typedoc using the `out` option (see [typedoc options](https://typedoc.org/guides/options/#out)) joined with `assets/media`.

+## Typedoc

+Supports 0.23 (tested with 0.23.16, 0.23.19)

+For 0.22 see version 1.0.4

+## How to build

+- download the source or clone it
+- npm i
+- npm run build

+## How to debug

+- copy the package.json to the `tests\typedoc-plugins-example\node_modules\@droppedcode\typedoc-plugin-copy-assets` folder
+- vscode F5 or debug or run `npx typedoc` in the `tests\typedoc-plugins-example` folder